trezor/trezor-suite/README.md

 ## @trezor/connect development

 Trezor Connect is a platform for easy integration of Trezor hardware wallets into 3rd party applications.
-Historically, trezor-connect had its [own repository](https://github.com/trezor/connect).
+Historically, Trezor Connect had its [own repository](https://github.com/trezor/connect).
 This repository is still active and accepts hotfixes for trezor-connect version 8.

 @trezor/connect version 9 is developed in this repository only.